Bicardine/Nanization/README.md

 ### 2. Ninja-mode
-- Auto update (get current localization from locale) on locale changed In this mod, you need to specify which document and key you want to sign and which Action<string> to call to localize
+- Will auto subscribe to locale changed
+In this mod, you need to specify which document and key you want to sign and which Action<string> to call to localize

 Use: